A Year Away From Mac OS

 tearing in Firefox when scrolling.
 I've poked at various settings but it

-I initially missed the game Stardew Valley on FreeBSD.
+I initially missed playing the game Stardew Valley on FreeBSD.
 It was consuming a few hours of my time each week prior to the FreeBSD install.
-The extra friction of rebooting into Arch to run the game basically stopped me playing.
-There was some recent progress running Stardew Valley on OpenBSD so I could look into porting that work… I have enough side projects as it is though.
+The extra friction of rebooting into Arch to run the game basically stopped me playing, which wasn't entirely a bad thing.
+There was some recent progress running Stardew Valley on OpenBSD so I could look into porting that work...
+I have enough side projects as it is though.

-To a lesser degree I’ve also missed Dropbox on FreeBSD.
-I’m not a heavy Dropbox user and can get by with the Dropbox website.
-Its absence is a minor annoyance but it would be nice if there was a FreeBSD version available.
+To a lesser degree I've also missed Dropbox on FreeBSD.
+I'm not a heavy Dropbox user and can get by with the Dropbox website but its absence is a minor annoyance.
+It would be nice if there was a FreeBSD version available.

 March 2018 — Windows?